 PMA Niger collected information on knowledge, practices, and coverage of family planning services in 103 selected enumeration areas using a multi-stage stratified cluster survey design with urban and rural strata.
 Results are representative at the national level and urban/rural areas.
-Phase 2 survey data were collected between January and May 2022 from 3428 households (98.8% response rate) and 3696 women aged 15-49 (96.3% response rate).
+Phase 2 survey data were collected between January and May 2022 from 3428 households (98.8% response rate), 3696 women aged 15-49 (96.3% response rate), and 288 health facilities (97.6% response rate).
+Only health facilities that were expected to provide any postabortion care were included in the final analytic sample (n=258); this excluded pharmacies and shops.
+These facilities serve the nationally representative sample of women.
 For more information on sampling and full datasets, visit www.pmadata.org/countries/niger.